adityadimasptra/appium-todoist/README.md

 # Mobile Automation using WebdriverIO and Appium
+Hello, my name is Aditya Dimas Saputra and i'am a candidate for QA Engineer in SleekFlow's. please feel free to review my test automation

 This project is set up for mobile application testing using [WebdriverIO](https://webdriver.io/) and [Appium](https://appium.io/).
 It supports both Android and iOS platforms for native and hybrid mobile apps.